 "We are trying to develop a website for our condominium, but, we don’t know where to start.
 Can you help?"

 This is a question I have been asked numerous times by condominium board members.
-Regardless of whether the condominium is located in Vancouver or Halifax, if it’s 40 units or 400 units, it is a question that many condominium boards struggle with frequently.
+Regardless of whether the condominium is located in Vancouver or Miami, if it’s 40 units or 400 units, it is a question that many condominium boards struggle with frequently.

 This is a show stopper that keeps condominium boards from moving forward.